yeikiu/vue3-md-blog/data/guide/setup-yor-vue-markdown-blog.md

 ---

-## What can you expect from following this steps:
+## What can you expect from following this steps?
 A blog hosted freely on GitHub where you can post by simply adding Markdown files like this

 ![Post Sample](https://raw.githubusercontent.com/yeikiu/vue-base-blog/master/data/assets/post-sample.png)